Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-The first study aims to collect and examine the expectations and perceptions of prospective well-being users and well-being coaches.
-This study was originally discussed in \cite{axelsson2021participatory}.
-Here, we summarize the study, and present aspects related to well-being practices that were out of scope for the prior publication.
-We involved 11 participants, 8 of them were interested in well-being practices with a robotic coach, and 3 of them were well-being coaching professionals, specialized in Solution-Focused Practice (SFP), Mindfulness, and Life Coaching respectively.
+We involved 11 participants, 8 of them were interested in well-being practices with a robotic coach (as reported by themselves when asked by the researchers), and 3 of them (2 females and 1 male) were well-being coaching professionals, specialized in Solution-Focused Practice (SFP), Mindfulness, and Life Coaching respectively.
 We conducted group discussions with the 8 prospective users, and semi-structured interviews with all participants, including the 3 well-being coaches.
-The prospective users had taken part in either SFP sessions with a human coach \cite{axelsson2021participatory}, or Mindfulness sessions with either a human or teleoperated robotic coach \cite{bodala2021teleoperated}, and were recruited from the University of Cambridge student population.
+The prospective users had taken part in either SFP sessions with a human coach (6 participants, details of study and practice reported in \cite{axelsson2021participatory, cheong2023}), or Mindfulness sessions with a human coach (2 participants, details of study and practice reported in \cite{bodala2021teleoperated}).
+In the SFP and Mindfulness studies, participants interacted with a coach conducting Mindfulness sessions (5 sessions, in a group) or SFP sessions (4 sessions, individually).
+Participants in both studies were recruited from the University of Cambridge student and postdoctoral researcher population.
+Further demographic details of the participants were not collected in this study.